Neural Science (2020 - 2022)

 Introduction to Neural Science

-NEURL-UA 100 Identical to BIOL-UA 100.
-Prerequisites: Principles of Biology I, II (BIOL-UA 11, 12).
-Recommended corequisite: Molecular and Cell Biology I (BIOL-UA 21).
-Offered in the fall.
+NEURL-UA 100 Prerequisite: Principles of Biology I (BIOL-UA 11).
+Offered in the spring.
 Glimcher, Movshon.
 4 points.

-Introductory lecture covering such fundamental topics as principles of brain organization, structure and ultrastructure of neurons, neurophysiology and biophysics of excitable cells, synaptic transmission, neurotransmitter systems and neurochemistry, neuropharmacology, neuroendocrine relations, molecular biology of neurons, development and plasticity of the brain, aging and diseases of the nervous system, organization of sensory and motor systems, structure and function of the cerebral cortex, and modeling of neural systems.
+Introductory lecture covering fundamental topics: principles of brain organization; structure and ultrastructure of neurons; neurophysiology and biophysics of excitable cells; synaptic transmission; neurotransmitter systems and neurochemistry; neuropharmacology; neuroendocrine relations; molecular biology of neurons; development and plasticity of the brain; aging and diseases of the nervous system; organization of sensory and motor systems; structure and function of the cerebral cortex; modeling of neural systems.

 Cellular and Molecular Neurobiology

-Lectures and laboratories are organized into three areas: cell structure and organization of the vertebrate central nervous system, mechanisms underlying neural signaling and plasticity, and control of cell form and its developmental determinants.
-Laboratory instruction in anatomical, physiological, and biochemical methods for investigating the biology of nerve cells is offered.
-Note: Neural science majors on the honors track must register for both the lecture and the laboratory (4 and 2 points, respectively), but these need not be taken simultaneously; other students may only register for the lab section with permission of the instructor.
+Cell structure and organization of the vertebrate central nervous system; mechanisms underlying neural signaling and plasticity; control of cell form and its developmental determinants.
+Laboratory instruction in anatomical, physiological, and biochemical methods for investigating the biology of nerve cells.
+Note: neural science majors on the honors track must register for both the lecture and the laboratory, but these need not be taken simultaneously; other interested students will be placed on a waitlist and let into the course if space permits.